vamsijavvadi7/api/Readme.md

-# README file has some visualizations that adminsapis folder dont have thats the only diff between readme and adminapisfolder
+# README file has some visualizations that adminpagesapis folder dont have thats the only diff between readme and adminpagesapisfolder